jbclements/Granite-Mon-Website/index.markdown

 competition for high school students, a track meet, and lots of other things too.
 So perhaps the Granite Mon is a better choice.

+## Fix This Page!

+If you see errors or have pictures or content to contribute, send mail to [John Clements][aoeulongislandchallenge@brinckerhoff.org].

+Thanks!